 Introduction of impact absorption products or practice pertaining to URCI is a feasible complement to primary prevention efforts.
-Considering the prevalence of low falls and scalds observed in this study, soft surface installation (e.g. rubber carpet) for the child's play and the cooling of hot food or soup for children under age of 3 years are two of the most needed secondary prevention measures for URCI in Hong Kong.
-Given the passive nature and investment required, compared to other levels of prevention, secondary prevention efforts should be the most feasible and attainable with regard to URCI in Hong Kong.
+Considering the prevalence of low falls and scalds observed in this study, soft surface installation (e.g. rubber carpet) for the child's play and the cooling of hot food or soup for children under age of 3 years are two of the most needing secondary prevention measures toward URCI in Hong Kong.
+Given its passive nature and investment required, compared to other levels of prevention, secondary prevention effort should be the most feasible and attainable with regard to the phenomenon of URCI in Hong Kong.
 Secondary prevention targets identified in this study have been integrated and adopted in training material for an upcoming home visitation program that focuses on injury prevention for 0 to 3-year-old children in Hong Kong.